Clive-Ward-Cron/neon-el/README.md

 - ~~Add functionality to allow slotting text or other inline element and have the same/similar effect applied to it.~~

-- Update the neon-el.png image to be nicer.
+- Update the neon-el.png image to be an SVG (Possibly Integrate It As a default for the component)

 ### Thoughts and Considerations